Thursday, May 23, 2013

 I was a founding member to establish a chapter of the prestigious achievement-oriented Omicron Delta Kappa Honor Circle!
 The other founders nominated me to be the Vice President of Development.

 Before becoming official, we had to demonstrate to the national board of ODK that we were worthwhile.
 So, I created events.
 I initiated "Breakfasts with the President", where up-and-coming students could chat with him and share concerns.
 People loved it.
-We gave out Leadership Awards to deserving studentsregardless if they were Liberal Arts, Engineering, or Business majors.
+President Coll loved it, too.
+We developed criteria and bestowed Leadership Awards to deserving students—regardless if they were Liberal Arts, Engineering, or Business majors.
 They were great resume boosters!

 The ODK Selection Representative, Cheryl Hogle, approved us to have a chapter of the Circle!
 It was a first for the university!
 In front of the President, Provost, and Dean of Students, she complimented my good taste, amazing organization skills (reserving all the facilities and arranging the programming & ceremony), the way I got the student body excited, and my flair for urbane event planning!
 She loved the delphiniums that I procured (ODK's official flower), and the classy receptions with AU String Quartet and a baked brie with the ODK logo made out of puff pastry from the chef.

-That same year, I also found myself bidding for and winning the chance to organize/host a local Chapter Conference (of 8 other universities) for the American Marketing Association!
+That same year, I rallied members of the local American Marketing Association into bidding for and winning the chance to host a local Chapter Conference for 8 universities!

-Those successes got me selected as the Voting Chairman, then Planning Chairman, and an awards presenter for the university's Alfie Awards: its version of the Academy Awards/Oscars.
+Those successes got me selected as the Voting Chairman and an awards presenter for the university's Alfie Awards: its version of the Academy Awards (Oscars).
 I was nominated for my newspaper articles and creating the Best Campus-wide Event.
+The next year, they chose me to be the Planning Chairman.
 My idea of having a "007 theme" spurred a spy theme for the next three years.

 Overall, I developed synergy, coordination, time-management, stress-management, and a Life/Work balance.
 After all, you're only at college for 4 years, and you should try your best.
 I effectively did it all—keeping the energy high with my fellow students—while happily maintaining my GPA and various friendships.